ZekaiShao25/oneLabeler-core/src/components/label-tasks/relation/README.md

 ### BasePanel (_Optional_)

-The vue component for showing relation annotations.
+The vue component to show relation annotations.